Overview of the Program

 Liberal Arts education is an integral part of our program to provide our students with the ability to integrate and apply behavioral, biological, social, historical, political, and economic concepts into their practice.
 We believe that the professional nurse is knowledgeable about leadership and management for changing health care environment and communicates effectively with clients and professional peers.
 Furthermore, the BSN graduate assumes responsibility to maintain and advance the nursing profession and is prepared for entry into graduate nursing education (AACN, 2008).

 Graduates of the SUNY Delhi RN-to-BSN program will:

-2. Critically apply research findings to nursing practice related to disease prevention, health promotion, illness, and restoration of health.
+2. Use theory, research findings, and evidence to support nursing practice related to disease prevention, health promotion, illness, and restoration of health.

-7. Integrate professional role, values, ethical, moral, and legal aspects of nursing into practice in a variety of structured and unstructured settings.
+6. Integrate values, ethics, morals, and legal aspects of the professional nursing into a variety of practice settings.

 7. Apply knowledge and skills of health literacy, information management, and technology in the delivery of quality patient care.

 as a top "Best Buy" for